haydentomas/astro-cv-main/src/data/project-posts/full-wax.md

   - title: Development Process
     text: The website was built with a responsive design, ensuring it looked fabulous on all devices, from desktop computers to tablets.
   - title: Outcome and Results
-    text: A vey happy client which has stayed with me for many years
+    text: A very happy client which has stayed with me for many years.
   image: /assets/blog/computers-3d.webp

 ---